00AR/hello-world/README.md

 ### Software Engineer

-:office: - I am a final Year Master of Computer Applications.<br>
+:office: - I am a final Year student pursuing a Masters in Computer Applications.<br>
 :crab: - I am presently learning about compilers and trying to contribute to GCC-Rust.<br>
 :hammer_and_wrench: - Enjoy exploring and reading how newer technologies overcome old problems.<br>
 :yum: Fun Fact - I should be looking for a job by now :D<br>